Problem with the Median House Price. Things You Must Know.

 1. High-End Sales Skewing the Median:

-Now, consider the following property sales: $400,000, $500,000, $600,000, $1,000,000, $1,500,000, $3,000,000, and $3,000,000.
-With these 2 x $3million sales, the median price shifts to $1,000,000.
+Now, these 2 property sales will be added into the list of sold property prices, as follows: $400,000, $500,000, $600,000, $1,000,000, $1,500,000, $3,000,000, and $3,000,000.
+With these 2 x $3million sales, the median price has now increased to $1,000,000.
+The $1,000,000 house is the mid point (median) of the list of sold prices.

 These two high-end sales have significantly pushed the median price up from $600,000 to $1,000,000, resulting in a 67% increase in median price.
 Does this mean all other properties in the suburb is now worth 67% more?
 No. However, sales agents, project marketers and dodgy buyers agents would want you to think so, but it does not work this way.

 Buyers who focus solely on the median price might incorrectly assume that all market segments are experiencing strong capital growth.
-And real estate sales agents and project marketers will not hesitate to use this to convince buyers that apartments are good investment properties, claiming that "data do not lie."
+And real estate sales agents and apartment project marketers will not hesitate to misuse this confusion to convince buyers that apartments are good investment properties, claiming that "data do not lie."
 This "data do not lie" narrative is misleading.
 Older properties might have less demand now, and prices could have subsequently decrease.

 2. Surge in Lower-Priced Home Sales:

-Because there are now more cheaper houses sold, the sold prices are now: $400,000, $400,000, $400,000, $500,000, $600,000, $1,000,000, and $1,500,000.
+Because of these 2 cheaper houses being sold, the list of sold prices are now: $400,000, $400,000, $400,000, $500,000, $600,000, $1,000,000, and $1,500,000.
 With these sales, the middle of the list is $500,000, and this means the median price is now $500,000.

 Sales of these two more affordable houses have pulled the median price down, resulting in a 17% drop from $600,000 to $500,000.
 Does this mean all other properties in the suburb is suddenly 17% cheaper?
+No. It doesn't.

 It's crucial to understand that this decline in the median price does not indicate a broader market trend.
 The prices of mid-range and high-end properties remain unchanged.
 There has been no change to the prices of the other five properties.

 However, potential sellers might panic, misinterpreting the drop as a sign of a weakening market, even though the demand for mid-range and high-end homes remains strong.
-Similarly, budget-conscious buyers might mistakenly believe that prices in the area have fallen by 17% and are now expecting similar discounts on all properties.
+Similarly, budget-conscious buyers might mistakenly believe that prices in the area have fallen by 17% and are now expecting similar "discounts" on all other properties.

 3. Regional Disparities: